Vogeltak/maxcrone.org/content/books/2024-12-28-keystroke-capitalism.md

 1. Should banks be economized?
 2. Should money creation be democratized?

-For (1), Aaron mentions sovereign money reform as a way to break the association between purcharsing power and debt.
+For (1), Aaron mentions sovereign money reform as a way to break the association between purchasing power and debt.
 The economy relies on a constant supply of debt and thus will continue to be needed.
 With sovereign money reform, there would be no more credit only loans.
 Debts serve the function of distributing purchasing power.